-Who should take this course: Any 7th or 8th

-grader who has had a SUCcessful audition.
+Who should take this course: Any 7th or 8th grader who has had a successful audition.
+This course requires a student materials fee as listed in FCPS Notice 5922.

 Additional Orchestra Info: In addition to having fun while learning to play an instrument, orchestra students also perform at Busch Gardens in the spring and have a great time at the park following the performance.